Division Director: William P. Moran, M.D., MS

-The Division of General Internal Medicine is committed to enhance and support the mission of the Medical University of South Carolina in the domains of education, patient care, research and healthcare leadership development.
-With over 60 clinical and research faculty, the Division lives up to this commitment by providing exemplary patient care and maintaining an environment conducive to academic excellence in education and research.
+The Division of General Internal Medicine is committed to supporting and enhancing the mission of the Medical University of South Carolina (MUSC) in the domains of patient care, education, research, and healthcare leadership development.
+With over 60 clinical and research faculty, the Division lives up to this commitment by providing exemplary patient care and maintaining a supportive environment conducive to academic excellence in education and research.

-Primary care General Internal Medicine: Our primary care section is led by Kimberly Davis, M.D.
-The resident and faculty practice, University Internal Medicine, is located on the 8th floor of Rutledge Tower, and provides almost 32,000 patient visits per year.
-The community-based practice at MUSC Health East location in Mount Pleasant.
-Both practices are NCQA accredited Patient Centered Medical Home (PCMH).
+Outpatient General Internal Medicine: Our primary care section is led by Kimberly Davis, M.D.
+The resident and faculty practice are on campus at University Internal Medicine (UIM), located on the 8th floor of Rutledge Tower, and provides almost 32,000 patient visits per year.
+The community-based practice, University Internal Medicine – East Cooper, is located in Mount Pleasant.
+Both practices are NCQA-accredited Patient Centered Medical Homes (PCMH).
 A PCMH is a team-based model of care led by a personal physician who provides continuous and coordinated care throughout a patient's lifetime to maximize health outcomes.
-This care model promotes improved access and communication; care coordination and integration; and care quality and safety; preventive services; treatment of acute and chronic illness; and assistance planning end-of-life care.
+This care model promotes improved access and communication, care coordination and integration, care quality and safety, preventive services, treatment of acute and chronic illness, and assistance planning end-of-life care.
 We have developed interprofessional teams within these practices to more fully address the entire spectrum of medical needs of primary care and aging patients to improve outcomes and quality of life.
-The transformation of our University Internal Medicine and Health East Internal Medicine practices to PCMH is allowing us to provide a much more personalized level of care based on individual patient needs.
+The transformation of our University Internal Medicine and University Internal Medicine – East Cooper practices to PCMH’s is allowing us to provide a much more personalized level of care based on individual patient needs.
 In particular, UIM cares for more than 2,400 Medicare patients who are served by the MUSC Medicare accountable care organization (ACO).

-Hospitalist Medicine: The Division staffs five teaching and four non-teaching inpatient services located in the Main Hospital and the Ashley River Tower.
-Our large and growing group of hospitalist physicians, nurse practitioners, and physician assistants also staff the General Internal Medicine consult service, preoperative clinics and support perioperative medical co-management services as well as supervising care in our transitional care management service.
-In addition, our hospitalists champion changes throughout the hospital system to improve the experience and care of our patients.
+Hospitalist Medicine: The Division staffs five teaching and seven non-teaching inpatient services located in University Hospital and the Ashley River Tower.
+Our large and growing group of hospitalist physicians, nurse practitioners, and physician assistants also staff the General Internal Medicine consult service, preoperative clinics and support perioperative medical co-management services, as well as supervising care in our transitional care management service.
+In addition, our hospitalists lead quality improvement efforts throughout the hospital system to improve the value of care and patient experience at MUSC.

 The palliative care program within MUSC cares for patients of all ages as well as their families.
-An outpatient palliative care clinic is established in Holling’s Cancer Center.
+An outpatient palliative care clinic is established in Hollings Cancer Center.
 The Palliative Care fellowship, directed by Leigh Vaughan, was established in 2016 and accepts two fellows per year.
 However, the faculty and staff are establishing a telehealth program to support palliative care delivery across the state of South Carolina, with funding from the Duke Endowment.
-Palliative Care faculty are also active in research having obtained grants from the Duke Foundation, the Cambria Foundation as well as others.
+Palliative Care faculty are also active in research, supported by grants from the Duke Endowment, the Cambria Foundation, as well as others.